-Cinco de Mayo celebrates Mexican heritage in California, where Raquel and Jason met and fell in love.
-Read these highlights from their Mexican wedding in Tuscany and how Raquel’s latinx heritage made the symbolic ceremony fun and memorable:
+Cinco de Mayo celebrates Mexican heritage in California, which is where Raquel and Jason met and fell in love.
+Read these highlights from their Mexican wedding in Tuscany and how Raquel’s latin heritage made their symbolic wedding ceremony fun and memorable for family and friends.

 Raquel and Jason are special people,

 not just because they come here all the way

 Their romantic moments are in the little things like

 A rare watch Raquel went to great lengths to find for Jason

 Sweeping it up before it hit the shelf.